 If you’re living a busy life, recharging yourself can be as simple as listening to a positive or self-help audiobook or podcast, taking a bath or closing your eyes and listening to your favorite music.
 You need to feel good in order to spread goodness, so taking care of yourself, in whatever capacity you can, should be a priority.

-Yelling might be our go-to reaction because this is how we were raised and what was ingrained in us as kids but we can reprogram our mind and change how we react to things.
+Yelling might be our go-to reaction because this is how we were raised and what was ingrained in us as kids.
+But if we want to discipline without yelling, we can reprogram our mind and change how we react to things.

 A great tool we have to reprogram our minds is visualization.
 At night, when you’re in bed, when the house is quiet, go over the event in your head.
 Think about your own feelings and why you reacted the way you did.
 Then replay, in your mind, how you would have liked things to happen instead.